aquariumbio/aquarium/docs/_docs/aquarium_development/index.md

 ### Images

-The `Dockerfile` configures two Aquarium images: `basebuilder` and `localbuilder`.
+The `Dockerfile` configures Aquarium images `basebuilder`, `devbuilder` and `prodbuilder`.
-The `basebuilder` configuration installs required Gems and JavaScript packages.
+The `devbuilder` and `prodbuilder` images are configured to allow Aquarium to be run as a local instance in the development and production environments, while the `basebuilder` image contains the configuration common to both.

-The `localbuilder` configuration is defined so that it is ready to be used by the docker-compose files to run a local instance.
-So, the local configuration copies rails configuration files from the `docker/aquarium` directory into the correct place in the image; and adds the `docker/aquarium-entrypoint.sh` and `docker/krill-entrypoint.sh` scripts for starting the Aquarium services.
+The `basebuilder` configuration copies rails configuration files from the `docker/aquarium` directory into the correct place in the image; and adds the `docker/aquarium-entrypoint.sh` and `docker/krill-entrypoint.sh` scripts for starting the Aquarium services.
-The local configuration also ensures that the `docker/db` and `docker/s3` directories needed for the database and [minio](https://minio.io) S3 server are created on the host as required by the compose files.
+The configuration also ensures that the `docker/db` and `docker/s3` directories needed for the database and [minio](https://minio.io) S3 server are created on the host as required by the compose files.
-Ideally this step should happen elsewhere since it affects the host instead of the image, but it prevents the average user from having to run additional commands.

-The separation of the images allows configurations that don't assume a local instance is used, though currently there are none defined.
+The `devbuilder` and `prodbuilder` configurations build an image with environment specific files.

 ### Database

 The `docker/mysql_init` directory contains the database dump that is used to initialize the database when it is run the first time.
-The MySQL service is configured to use the `docker/db` directory to store its files, and removing the contents of this directory will cause the database to initialize the next time the service is started.
+The MySQL service is configured to use the `docker/db` directory to store its files, and removing the contents of this directory (`rm -rf docker/db/*`) will cause the database to initialize the next time the service is started.

+The contents of the `docker/db` directory also need to be removed when changing between running in production and development environments.
+If you want to save the contents of the database, you will have to perform a database dump from within the `app` container.

 ### Compose files